tautologico/ocaml-distrib/README.md

 ocaml-distrib
 =============

-Dealing with probability distributions in OCaml
+Dealing with probability distributions in OCaml.
+Mostly about sampling from distributions, for now.